-One of Dr. Carey’s goals is to make the College of Nursing and Health Professions the approved, nationally-recognized source of psych rehab training on the East Coast and to expand opportunities for Drexel to provide training both nationally and internationally.
+One of Carey’s goals is to make the College of Nursing and Health Professions the approved, nationally-recognized source of psych rehab training on the East Coast and to expand opportunities for Drexel to provide training both nationally and internationally.
 These trainings are helping to transform the residential opportunities for mental health consumers in Philadelphia.
-The state of Pennsylvania has the highest number of Certified Psychiatric Rehabilitation Practitioners (CPRPs) in the nation because of the number of trainings that Dr. Carey and her colleague Dr. Lisa Schmidt have conducted.
+The state of Pennsylvania has the highest number of Certified Psychiatric Rehabilitation Practitioners (CPRPs) in the nation because of the number of trainings that Carey and her colleague Lisa Schmidt, PhD, have conducted.

-Dr. Carey says that Department Chair Dr. Ronald Comer “is a visionary and, as such, he recognizes that by offering psychiatric rehabilitation training in our curriculum at Drexel, we will essentially be able to have an impact on the core workforce throughout the greater Philadelphia region and wherever else our students may move.”
+Carey says that Department Chair Ronald Comer, DSW, “is a visionary and, as such, he recognizes that by offering psychiatric rehabilitation training in our curriculum at Drexel, we will essentially be able to have an impact on the core workforce throughout the greater Philadelphia region and wherever else our students may move.”
 Very few academic institutions offer students an introduction to psychiatric rehabilitation at the undergraduate level, let alone multiple courses that take them past the surface.